 Hahn's macaws are the smallest and the most popular among the miniature macaws.
-These compact and playful parrots make excellent pets who form good bonds with their owners.
+These compact and playful parrots make excellent pets that form solid bonds with their owners.
 Capable of learning many tricks and behaviors, they can become good talkers with practice.
 This species is an excellent option for a bird lover who wants a macaw but does not have enough space for one of the big guys.

 Origin and History

-In the wild, they live in Bolivia, Brazil, the Guianas, Peru, and Venezuela.
+In the wild, they live in Brazil, Guyana, and Venezuela.
 They're most likely to be found in the tropical lowlands, though these parrots also enjoy the savannas and swamplands.
 Hahn's macaws tend to form small flocks in their natural habitat.
 This macaw's green feathers blend perfectly into the bright foliage of these areas.

 Hahn's Macaw Colors and Markings